How to Break Bad Habits: 10 Proven Neuroscience-Backed Techniques

 Practice the replacement behavior in the same contexts as the old habit.
 This helps your brain form new associations between cues and routines.
 Repetition in consistent environments accelerates the rewiring process.

-MIT researchers discovered that specific neurons in primates weigh the cost of a habit against its reward.
-Your brain seeks optimal balance between effort and benefit.
-This explains why low-effort habits stick faster than complex ones.
-The brain literally performs cost-benefit analysis before automation occurs.
+MIT researchers discovered specific neurons in primates weigh the cost of a habit against its reward.
+You seek optimal balance between effort and benefit.
+Low-effort habits stick faster than complex ones.
+Your brain performs cost-benefit analysis before automation occurs.

 4. Use If-Then Plans for Automatic Responses